silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

 - EventService created; consider similar pattern for Results, Announcements
 - DeveloperService created for testing; consider expanding for more test scenarios
 - HouseDetailsViewModel, HouseResultsViewModel, and HouseParticipantsViewModel created; consider similar ViewModels for other complex views
+- Old HouseLeaderController in Controllers folder should be removed (superseded by HouseLeader area)
+- HouseLeader area ViewModels created in HouseLeaderDashboardViewModel.cs; consider splitting into separate files